giry-dev/mangrove-docs/docs/strat-lib/README.md

 The strat library is open source, and is provided freely to the community as a starting point for writing maker contracts.
 However, do note that the strat library as a whole may still contain bugs, and should be used responsibly and with care (see also [Safety first](#safety-first)).

-If you have questions about how to use the Strat library, which are not answered sufficiently in this documentation, do reach out on Mangrove [Discord](https://discord.gg/rk9Qthz5YE).
+If you have questions about how to use the Strat library, which are not answered sufficiently in this documentation, do reach out on the Mangrove [Discord](https://discord.gg/rk9Qthz5YE).
 And pull requests to the strategy library are, of course, welcome!

 ## How do I use the Strat Library?